cdonougherlee/dealership-project/README.md

 ## Future version ideas

+-Need to update configurator colour selection thumbnails to relate to their respective colour.

 -The logic behind the site can be expanded easily to add more cars and edit content.
 Can do an admin dashboard to add/remove cars and edit information, could also create some kind of trade-me mockup

 -Add prices, switch between currencies